poojarai2356/Movies-recommender-Project/README.md

 3. In 3rd stage we build a website
 4. In the last stages we deploy this site with heroku deployment.

 By this project user can find similar movies based on giving movie name.
-Similar movies are shown on the website with their movies poster
+Similar movies are shown on the website with their movies poster.
+Here we use themoviedb API to fetch movies poster.

 Dataset link: https://www.kaggle.com/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv